lisek84/ocf_IPaddr2_Hetzner/README.md

 It allows you to use additional routing tables for failover IP's

 It's named Hetzner cause it's prepared to work for them.
+BUT it can be used anywhere where you need to add routing tables!

 It's prepared to match this Hetzner Manual: https://wiki.hetzner.de/index.php/Vswitch/en